pdoehle/swc-notes/git.md

  1 file changed, 1 insertion(+)
 ```

+- SLIDE

 - Notice `git` has a two-step process of staging and then committing.

-- We can think of this like a family portrait.
+- We can think of this like a wedding picture.
 	- staging is getting everybody in the frame
 	- committing is taking the photo

 - Why the two-step process?
 Why not just commit?

+- SLIDE

 - Staging allows us to commit to small pieces of our project at one time instead of large portions

 - If you are working on a paper, you can commit to just the introduction if the conclusion is not ready yet

-- Let's watch our changes move through the progression ...
+- Let's see how this affects the Git workflow ...

 - Make another change to `mars.txt`